 DISCLAIMER: I am SURE that my route will have the odd difference with the final route.
 If you are going to ride the route using a cycle computer loaded with my route, bear in mind that you will be riding on open roads.
 Knowing that the event is to be held on closed roads, I took the liberty of assuming that you might not have to ride around all of the Kingston one way system (for instance).

-The route looks to be made up of three phases:
+The RideLondon route is made up of three main phases:

 - Phase 1: crossing Central London then out through the south west of the city

 - Phase 2: the Surrey countryside loop (outside the M25)

 - Phase 3: the return through south west London, running into the finish on the Mall

 As the name of the ride suggests, the total length is 100 miles (just under 161 km).
 My plotted route calculates it to be a smidgen over, but I doubt you’ll be arguing as you sprint finish down the Mall.